openmobilityfoundation/mobility-data-specification/README.md

 * [`django-mds`](https://github.com/polyconseil/django-mds) - Python/Django open source server for the [`agency`][agency] API, developed by BlueSystems.

-Please open a pull request if you create open source or private tools for implementing or working with MDS data.
+Please [let us know](https://www.openmobilityfoundation.org/get-in-touch/) if you create open source or private tools for implementing or working with MDS data.

 [Top][toc]